-The Accelerated Certification program is a secondary teacher certification program for post-baccalaureate students who have a teaching field in place (English Language Arts, Spanish, Mathematics, Life Science, Physical Science, History, Physical Education, Art, Music, or Theater).
-At the completion of this program and successful scores on the TExES exams, students will be eligible for secondary certification (grades 8-12) or all-level certification (grades K-12).
-All courses in the accelerated certification program will apply to the Masters of Arts in Teaching degree.
+The Accelerated Certification Program is a secondary teacher certification program for post-baccalaureate students who have a teaching field in place (Secondary Certification: English Language Arts, Spanish, Mathematics, Life Science, Physical Science, History.
+All-Level Certification: Physical Education, Art, Music, or Theater).
+At the completion of this program and passing scores on the TexeS/ExCET exams, students will be eligible for secondary certification (grades 8-12) or all-level certification (grades EC-12).
+All courses in the Accelerated Certification Program will apply to the Masters of Arts in Teaching degree.